arthurmarkiz/arthurmarkiz/README.md

 **`Digital Craftsman (Developer & Graphic Designer) FROM Brazil 🇧🇷`**

-I'm an anime lover Full-Stack Developer and some times Graphic Designer. <br/>
+I'm an anime lover Front-end Developer and some times Graphic Designer. <br/>
-Currently focused on improving my skills in web development.
+Currently focused on improving my skills in **Web Development** and **Smooth Animations**.

 <br/>